AI CRO

 VWO vs Optimizely: which should I pick?

 VWO for £100K–£5M/year stores with marketing-led testing programmes.
 Optimizely for £50M+ revenue enterprises with dedicated CRO + product analytics teams.
-The price difference is roughly 5x.
 See our full VWO vs Optimizely comparison.

-No, but they can multiply operator velocity.
-Build Grow Scale's 2026 research across 347 stores documents that self-serve AI CRO tools deliver 4–7% conversion lift on average, while the same tools run by experienced operators deliver 28–34%.
+No, but they can multiply expert velocity.
+Build Grow Scale's 2026 research across 347 stores documents that self-serve AI CRO tools deliver 4–7% conversion lift on average, while the same tools run by experienced CRO experts deliver 28–34%.
 See the full 4-to-34 Gap analysis.

 Want this tested on your store?